Tech Radar (Resources)

 2026-01-19 #DotNet #Web #Learning

-Why I Recommend This: This is one of the most influential technical blogs in Taiwan's .NET and Web development community, run by Will Huang (also known as "保哥").
+Why I Recommend This: This is one of the most influential technical sites in Taiwan's .NET and Web development community, run by Will Huang, also known as "保哥."
+In the last year, its value has expanded beyond classic Microsoft-stack content into AI tooling, agent workflows, and developer productivity in the AI era.

 The Will Will Web (Will Huang)